carloscastillom/SQL-Queries-SAP-Business-One/README.md

 # SQL Queries - SAP Business One
 Using SAP business as our ERP I have implemented the following SQL queries which are functional for Operations and Sales control.
-I will explain what every uploaded query does and why is it useful for our company
+This SQL queries are use maily for reporting.
+I will explain what every uploaded query does and why is it useful for the company

 ## Sales